d3clane/Differentiator/README.md

 ## Derivative, Maclaurin Series

 Calculating derivative and Maclaurin Series are pretty simple as soon I have already implemented differentiating function.
-All I needed was calculating tree with variables values from array.
+All I needed was calculating the tree with variables values from array.
 I already had this function and just used it.

 ## Graphs building

-Program builds tree and I have decided to dump it into gnu plot, call gnu plot to build it and then save.
+Program builds a tree and I have decided to dump it into gnu plot, call gnu plot to build it and then save.
 So, the main part - dumping.
 It's kind of obvious - tree dump in infix order.
 Gnu plot building result:

 ![MainGraph](https://github.com/d3clane/Differentiator/blob/main/ReadmeAssets/imgs/MainGraph.png)